South Carolina's Equalization Schools 1951-1960

 Mayo High School (black), c.
 1953, Darlington

-Rosenwald Consolidated School (black), c.
-1953, Society Hill
+Rosenwald Consolidated School (black), 1954, Society Hill

 Spaulding Elementary and High School (black), c.
 1953, Lamar